Below are common questions and our answers about the best way to care for children’s teeth.

 How can I prepare my child for his first dental appointment?

 The best preparation for your child’s first visit to our office is maintaining a positive attitude.
 Children pick up on adults’ apprehensions, and if you make negative comments about trips to the dentist you can be sure that your child will fear an unpleasant experience and act accordingly.
 Show your child the pictures of the office and staff on the website.
 Let your child know that it’s important to keep his teeth and gums healthy, and that the doctor will help him/her do that.
-Remember that Dr. Greenhill and Dr. Jennison are specially trained to handle fears and anxiety, and our staff excels at putting children at ease during treatment.
+Remember that Dr. Greenhill, Dr. Jennison and Dr. Britt are specially trained to handle fears and anxiety, and our staff excels at putting children at ease during treatment.

 How often should my child visit the dentist?